 If you have that hurdle to overcome, talk about the snakes, scorpions, and spiders.
-They can be avoided in a roof-top tent.
-Or mention how the sleeping comfort is far more comfortable than sleeping on the ground.
+They can be avoided in a roof top tent.
+Or mention how sleeping is far more comfortable than sleeping on the ground.

 Comfort when camping can be a necessity for some campers.
 It is for me…

 I have three herniated discs in my lower back.
 Sleeping in a ground tent after a day of hiking, fishing, paddling, or just hanging around the campsite has the potential of doing me in for the rest of the camping trip.
 Bedding solutions for roof top tents can rival my bed at home.

 If you are price-conscious, choosing a roof top tent can seem daunting.
 It’s not like dropping a few hundred on a quality ground tent.
 Roof top tents are an investment and with any investment, choosing wisely requires a little knowledge.

 So, let’s get educated.
 Certain factors often dictate the right roof top tent.
 Let’s look at ten factors to consider when choosing a roof top tent.

 if this article doesn’t answer all your roof top tent questions.
 Check out the roof top tent questions and answers page.

 - How Do You Level A Roof Top Tent?